bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/data-plane-osd-cluster-options.md

 ## Using an existing OSD Cluster

 Any OSD cluster can be used by the service, it does not have to be created with the service itself.
-If you already have an existing OSD cluster, you will need to register it in the database so that it can be used by the service for incoming Kafka requests.
+If you already have an existing OSD cluster, you will need to register it in the database so that it can be used by the service for incoming Dinosaur requests.
 The cluster must have been created with multizone availability.

 Get the ID of your cluster (e.g. `1h95qckof3s31h3622d35d5eoqh5vtuq`) using the CLI
         - Run `ocm list clusters`
         - The ID should be displayed under the ID column

 >NOTE: By default the auto scaling feature is disabled in development mode.
 You can enable it by passing `--dataplane-cluster-scaling-type=auto` when starting a built binary.
-Or changing the default value in [default development environment flags file](../internal/kafka/internal/environments/development.go) when using `make run` to start the API.
+Or changing the default value in [default development environment flags file](../internal/dinosaur/internal/environments/development.go) when using `make run` to start the API.

 ## Using an existing OSD cluster with manual scaling enabled